top of page

 Stress-Related Definitions

-• Stress: One’s physiological or psychological response to internal or external stressors.
+Stress: One’s physiological or psychological response to internal or external stressors.

-• Pathogenic Stress Response: A stress response that changes an individual’s physiological/psychological baseline state to potentially become less adaptive, but does not interfere with the ability to self-regulate.
+Pathogenic Stress Response: A stress response that changes an individual’s physiological/psychological baseline state to potentially become less adaptive, but does not interfere with the ability to self-regulate.

 Trauma Definitions

-• Traumatic event(s): Based on the DSM-5-TR Criterion A, this refers to traumatic events as exposure to actual or threatened death, serious injury, or sexual violence.
+Traumatic event(s): Based on the DSM-5-TR Criterion A, this refers to traumatic events as exposure to actual or threatened death, serious injury, or sexual violence.
 These experiences can be direct, witnessed indirectly, learning that traumatic event(s) occurred to a close family member or friend, or experiencing repeated exposure to details of traumatic event(s).

-• Traumatized: The constellation of physical/psychological/relational states of being that an individual, who has experienced a traumatic event, may experience following the traumatic event itself.
+Traumatized: The constellation of physical/psychological/relational states of being that an individual, who has experienced a traumatic event, may experience following the traumatic event itself.

-• Post-traumatic Stress Disorder (PTSD): A disorder brought on by exposure to traumatic event(s) that results in dysregulatory symptoms.
+Post-traumatic Stress Disorder (PTSD): A disorder brought on by exposure to traumatic event(s) that results in dysregulatory symptoms.
 These symptoms can include re-experiencing thoughts and feelings associated with the traumatic event, avoidance of circumstances associated with the traumatic event, experiences of reactivity and arousal that interferes with daily life, and negative mood and cognition.

-Not every stressful event is a traumatic event, but all traumatic events are stressful.
+Not every stressful event is traumatic, but all traumatic events are stressful.
 Furthermore, not everyone who has experienced a traumatic event becomes traumatized or has a traumatic stress response to it.
 It is a mixture of biopsychosocial factors along with resilience and protective factors that may influence whether someone becomes traumatized or not.
 For instance, one may have received support from a caring community and its members immediately after a traumatic event that can help mitigate its impact, thus reducing the risk of becoming traumatized.

 Now to complicate matters, there are also developmental as well as cultural considerations when it comes to trauma.
-For instance, adversity experienced during childhood is that much more impactful because one does not have as much coping and self-regulatory resources available early in life.
+For instance, adversity experienced during childhood is that much more impactful because one does not have as many coping and self-regulatory resources available early in life.
 One may also argue that trauma as a concept is culturally encapsulated and does not apply universally to every cultural understanding of suffering.

 It is a mixture of biopsychosocial factors along with resilience and protective factors that may influence whether someone becomes traumatized or not.